adamforprovo/campaign-website/src/content/issues.md

 **What we can do:**

 * Clearly report our budget's bottom line so residents understand the financial health of our city.
-* Evaluate subsidies and expenses to determine whether they align with residents' interests.
+* Evaluate subsidies and expenses to determine whether they align with public interests.
 * Openly discuss funding gaps so we can plan ahead wisely, instead of dealing with sudden tax hikes.

 ## Housing and Growth